Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 For the duration, Celestials, Elementals, Fey, Fiends, and Undead have Disadvantage on attack rolls against you.
 You can end the spell early by using either of the following special functions.
 Break Enchantment.
 As a Magic action, you touch a creature that is possessed by or is [Charmed](conditions.md#charmed) or [Frightened](conditions.md#frightened) from one or more creatures of the types above.
 The target is no longer possessed, [Charmed](conditions.md#charmed), or [Frightened](conditions.md#frightened) by such creatures.
 Dismissal.
 As a Magic action, you target one creature you can see within 1 *(1.5m)* of you that has one of the creature types above.
-The target must succeed on a CHAa Save or be sent back to its home plane if it isn't there already.
+The target must succeed on a CHA  Save or be sent back to its home plane if it isn't there already.
 If they aren't on their home plane, Undead are sent to the Shadowfell, and Fey are sent to the Feywild.
 - **Classes**: Cleric, Paladin
 *(Source: PHB'24, page 263)*